 8.2 Public inspection of background papers

-The Council will make available for public inspection on its website, for four years after the date of the meeting, one copy of each of the documents on the listed on the reports as a of background papers.
+The Council will make available on its website, for four years after the date of the meeting, each of the documents listed on the reports as a background paper.

 9. Summary of public's rights